-My name is Amy Smith, and this is my ninth year teaching second grade at WCS.
+My name is Amy Smith, and this is my tenth year teaching second grade at WCS.
 As a young girl, I always knew I wanted to be a teacher.
 Both of my parents were educators, so I spent many hours “playing school” with my younger sister trying to be just like them.
 Also, I have always had a special place in my heart for children as well as a desire to help them achieve their very best while having fun.

 When it came time for college, it was an easy decision for me to choose a degree in elementary education.
 I graduated from Baylor University in 1997 and married my best friend, Chris, one month later.
 My first teaching position was in a pre-k classroom at Bosqueville ISD.
 I spent three years teaching pre-k and then stayed home for eight years to raise my children.
-My daughter is now seventeen and my son is fourteen years old.
+My daughter is now eighteen and my son is fifteen years old.
 Once my children were in school full time, I was fortunate enough to work here at WCS teaching pre-k for one year.
 The next year I began teaching second grade, and I have really enjoyed working with this age group!
 We have a blast in the second grade!

 When I am not at school, I stay very busy keeping up with my family.
 I am extremely thankful for the beautiful and supportive family God has blessed me with, and they are definitely my favorite way to pass time.
 This year I am very excited to watch my daughter begin a new chapter in her life.
 She is a freshman at Texas A&M. My son is a sophomore at Midway High School.
 He is on the Varsity Boys Golf Team as well as the drum line.
 Our Friday nights are busy but fun!
 There is never a dull moment at our house!
 When I can relax, I love to read a good book!